-Findings & Decisions
+Findings and Decisions

 For provincial elections there are numerous General Offences outlined in Part 5 of the Election Act.
 More serious offences, called Corrupt Practices, are outlined in Part 6 of that same Act.

-Part 7 of the Election Finances and Contributions Disclosure Act describes additional specific prohibitions, offences and penalties related to provincial elections.
+Part 7 of the Election Finances and Contributions Disclosure Act (EFCDA) describes additional specific prohibitions, offences and penalties related to provincial elections.

 For local government elections, Part 6 of the Local Authorities Election Act outlines numerous offences and their applicable penalties.
 In addition, Part 5 describes specific candidate offences that could lead to the forfeiture of an elected seat of office and additional penalties, including imprisonment for up to 2 years.
 Other offences are listed throughout the Act, and specific penalties are associated with offences related to political contributions (s.
 147.82) and third party election advertising (s.
 187), including fines up to $100,000.